doc4d/docs/docs/ORDA/ordaClasses.md

 |`entity.diff()`|
 |`entity.touchedAttributes()`|

+> Keep in mind that alias attributes are calculated on the server.
+In remote configurations, updating alias attributes in entities requires that entities are reloaded from the server.

 ### Alias properties

+Alias attribute [`kind`](../API/DataClassAttributeClass.md#kind) is "alias".

-An alias attribute hinerits its data [`type`](../API/DataClassAttributeClass.md#type) property from the target attribute:
+An alias attribute inherits its data [`type`](../API/DataClassAttributeClass.md#type) property from the target attribute:

 - if the target attribute [`kind`](../API/DataClassAttributeClass.md#kind) is "storage", the alias data type is of the same type,
 - if the target attribute [`kind`](../API/DataClassAttributeClass.md#kind) is "relatedEntity" or "relatedEntities", the alias data type is of the `4D.Entity` or `4D.EntitySelection` type ("*classname*Entity" or "*classname*Selection").